 A: Absolutely!
-But again, if you have a penis, I will want a female in the house, studio or hotel lobby.
+But again, if you identify as male, I will want someone who identifies as female in the house, studio, hotel lobby or wherever the shoot is in the Troy, Michigan vicinity.
 Sometimes they can help in the dressing portion, but they won't stay for the actual shooting.

 Q: You said you don't post boudoir pictures.
 So who is that top picture of?
 What if I want to see more samples?
 How do I know you're capable of shooting great boudoir if I can't see photos?

 A: Excellent questions all!
 The top photo is of my eldest daughter who volunteered to act as a model (once she turned 21) for a typical on location boudoir shoot.
 I am happy to send you more photos from this shoot if you need to see more.
 Please send me a screenshot of yourself (to screen out the creepers) and I will send you a non published link to more photos.
 If that's too complicated, take a look through my seniors section.
 You'll see that these photos are all well lit, showcase a lot of personality and are flattering.
 AND they were all taken outdoors where it's a LOT harder to control the lighting than it is during my indoor boudoir shoots.

 A: For my boudoir photography I do.
 I require a $150 deposit to book the appointment.
 Boudoir clients back out of their appointments on a regular basis and often after telling a friend or family member what they're planning on doing.
 People get really, really judgy about this.
 It's not for everyone, but keep in mind that while your friend might not have the self confidence or interest in doing this, you do, so go for it!